xentixar/workflow-manager/README.md

 4. **Enum not found**: Ensure your enum class exists and is properly namespaced.
 The `getStates()` method should return the fully qualified class name.
 5. **Invalid transitions**: Check that you have defined the appropriate transitions in the workflow admin interface.
 6. **Component not found**: Make sure you're importing `StateSelect` from the correct namespace: `Xentixar\WorkflowManager\Forms\Components\StateSelect`.
+7. **All states available during edit**: This is expected behavior if 'edit' is not in your `ignored_actions` configuration.
+Add it if you want workflow validation during edits.
+8. **Diagram not rendering**: Ensure Mermaid.js is properly loaded.
+The package includes it automatically in the Filament admin panel.
+9. **Reverse transitions not showing**: Check that `include_parent` is set to `true` in your `config/workflow-manager.php` file.
+10. **Workflow validation bypassed**: Verify that the current action is not in the `ignored_actions` list, either globally or per-component.

 ## Contributing